Arizona Cardinals vs. San Francisco 49ers NFL Week 5 Odds, Plays and Insights for October 10, 2021

 49ers stats and trends

-- San Francisco's games this year have gone over the point total two times in four opportunities (50%).
+- San Francisco's games this season have gone over the total in two out of four opportunities (50%).

-- When San Francisco records more than 21.3 points, it is 0-2 against the spread and 1-1 overall.
+- San Francisco is 0-2 against the spread and 1-1 overall in games when it records more than 21.3 points.

-- In games that San Francisco picks up over 357.3 yards, the team is 0-2 against the spread and 1-1 overall.
+- In games that San Francisco amasses over 357.3 yards, the team is 0-2 against the spread and 1-1 overall.

-- The 49ers have turned the ball over six times, three fewer times than the Cardinals have forced turnovers (9).
+- The 49ers have six giveaways this season, while the Cardinals have nine takeaways.

 Home and road insights

-- The average point total in Cardinals home games this season is 50.5 points, 0.5 more than this outing's over/under (50).
+- The average point total in Cardinals home games this season is 50.5 points, 0.5 more than this contest's over/under (50).

 Powered by Data Skrive.